 So far, the clay seems good.
 I have used it to make slabs and several oranges.
 It takes awhile to dry (several days), but the models do dry hard.
 I have also resoftened hardened clay, though this takes several days as well.
 The clay is messy but is also very easy to clean up.
 I will most likely experiment with other clays in the future, and I’ll share what I find.

-Next time, I will share about the tools I have chosen for us to use.
+Next time, I will share about the the modeling board we created.